Sex Toy Care, Cleaning & Maintenance

 For non-porous toys with motors, you can use a 10% bleach solution to soak your toys for 10 minutes.
 A 10% solution may be used with 1-2 capfuls of standard chlorine bleach per sinkful of warm water.
-This can work for waterproof toys and water-resistant toys, just as long as you’re very careful not to submerge the charging port (if there is one).
+This can work for waterproof and water-resistant toys, just as long as you’re careful not to submerge the charging port (if there is one).
 If the toy isn’t waterproof (or you’d prefer not to use bleach), then rubbing down the surface with isopropyl alcohol will take care of the germs for you.

 Always wash your toys with soap and water after their bleach sequence and take special care of your stainless-steel toys if you’re using this method.
 If left soaking for too long, bleach can begin to degrade the surface of stainless steel, ruining its shiny finish and status as a non-porous toy.

 Sanitizing is the art of removing all the possible bacteria and microbes from a porous toy.
 This means toys made from TPE, some TPR, and those with seams, as examples.
 If you’re prone to infection or using the toys anally (or on more than one body), use a condom over the toy to safeguard against bacterial contact or sexual transmission of infection or disease.

 For most adult toys made from body-safe materials, especially waterproof ones, washing with antibacterial soap and warm water is the best way to clean them before and after each use.
 Washing toys with soap and water (before use) removes surface bacteria and particles (like dust and hair) from anything that will come into contact with your genitals.
 After play, soap and water clears body fluids and lube.
 Once the toy has been washed well, you can leave it dry or use a soft cloth to do it thoroughly.